domin224/projekt_3/README.md

 2. Click on the "X" in the "Výběr obce" column.
 A new web page opens.
 3. Copy the URL of the web page.
 4. Run the script with the following arguments:
-   I. URL of the election district page to scrape.
+   1. URL of the election district page to scrape.
-   II.
-The name of the output CSV file.
+   2. The name of the output CSV file.

 ### Example:
 ```bash